Altuve breaks out with 3 hits as Astros even World Series

 The 2017 AL MVP had been curiously quiet this month, opening the playoffs with a career-worst 0-for-25 slump and entering Game 2 a paltry 4 for 37 this postseason.

-The 5-foot-6 sparkplug poked fun at himself for the hack on the pitch way, way out of the zone.

-”Obviously early in the playoffs I was swinging at everything and then getting slowly better at swinging at my pitch,” he said. ”And, yeah, I got a hit on a pitch almost above my head today, but it’s a hit, so it’s good.”
+“I feel good,” he said.
+“I feel really good.
+Timing, confidence, everything was there tonight.
+Hopefully I keep going.”

-Altuve was back in top form from the first pitch, smacking an offering from Zack Wheeler for a double to left field.
-He scored soon after that when Jeremy Pena, also swinging at the first pitch, followed with a double to send him home in a three-run inning.
+The three-time batting champion was back in top form from the first pitch, smacking an offering from Zack Wheeler for a double to left field.
+He scored soon after that when Jeremy Peña, also swinging at the first pitch, followed with a double to send him home in a three-run inning.

-Alex Bregman, who had a two-run homer in the fifth, credited Altuve for the win.

-”Well, this guy right here set the tone, and it was awesome,” he said pointing at Altuve, sitting next to him at the podium. ”I feel like that one swing of the bat to start off the game got the crowd into it, got our dugout into it, got our offense going.”

-Altuve singled in the fifth and then showed off his preternatural bat-to-ball skills in the seventh, slashing at the pitch above his eyes and smiling wide at first base.
+He singled in the fifth and then showed off his preternatural bat-to-ball skills in the seventh, slashing at a fastball thrown forehead-high for another single.

-Was that a sign he had more fun Saturday night than he had been having during his slump?

-”Absolutely, especially because we were winning the game since first inning,” he said. ”So winning is fun.”
+The last one had the 5-foot-6 sparkplug chuckling after reaching first base.

 Houston was happy to see that smile.
-Baker was asked before Saturday’s game if he could sense frustration with Altuve as he struggled at the plate.
+Manager Dusty Baker was asked before Saturday’s game if he could sense frustration with Altuve as he struggled at the plate.

 “He can’t be happy, but he’s happy that we’re winning,” Baker said.
 “He might be the strongest dude in this building mentally.
 He’s probably had to be most of his life.
 So, I just know that any minute now, he’s one hit away from a hot streak.”